Terms of Service

 Other than the foregoing payment and to the maximum extent permitted by applicable law, Storm Parties are not responsible to anyone for:

-(vi) Any lost, stolen, damaged or expired Equipment, Identifiers, passwords, codes, benefits, discounts, rebates or credits;
+(v) Any lost, stolen, damaged or expired Equipment, Identifiers, passwords, codes, benefits, discounts, rebates or credits;

-(viii) Any acts or omissions of a telecommunications carrier whose facilities are used to establish connections to points that we do not serve; or
+(vi) Any acts or omissions of a telecommunications carrier whose facilities are used to establish connections to points that we do not serve; or

-(ix) Any claims or damages resulting directly or indirectly from any claim that the use, intended use or combination of the service or any material transmitted through the Services infringes the intellectual property, industrial, contractual, privacy or other rights of a third party.
+(vii) Any claims or damages resulting directly or indirectly from any claim that the use, intended use or combination of the service or any material transmitted through the Services infringes the intellectual property, industrial, contractual, privacy or other rights of a third party.

-Not applicable to Residents of Québec: These limits are in addition to any other limits on Storm Parties’ liability set out elsewhere in the Agreement and apply to any act or omission of the Storm Parties, whether or not the act or omission would otherwise be a cause of action in contract, tort or pursuant to any statute or other doctrine of law.
+These limits are in addition to any other limits on Storm Parties’ liability set out elsewhere in the Agreement and apply to any act or omission of the Storm Parties, whether or not the act or omission would otherwise be a cause of action in contract, tort or pursuant to any statute or other doctrine of law.

-32. Must I indemnify Storm Parties with regards to the Agreement?
+33. Must I indemnify Storm Parties with regards to the Agreement?

 Yes.
 You agree to indemnify and hold harmless Storm Parties from all demands, claims, proceedings, losses, damages, costs and expenses (including, without limitation, reasonable legal fees and other litigation expenses) incurred by or made against Storm Parties, which result from or relate to the Services, your use of the Services or other matters related to this Agreement.